 The Optima 20 models provide excellent value for smaller offices and personal use.
 These desktop staplers handle up to 20 sheets reliably while maintaining the flat-clinch technology that creates neat, professional results.
 The stapler is great for daily document processing without the bulk of larger commercial units.

 The low staple indicator alerts users when it's time to reload, preventing empty magazine surprises during important tasks.
 You'll find the press of a button operation intuitive, whether you're new to electric staplers or upgrading from manual models.
+For workspace organization, consider pairing your stapler with desk organizers to maintain a clean filing system.

 Understanding Electric Stapler Technology and Features